zkcloudworker/simple-example/README.md

 You need to install `node (v20+)` and `git` and clone this repo in the same working dir where you installed the `zkcloudworker-local` repo.
+For this examples we assume the working dir is `~/zkcloudworker`.
 ```
+cd ~/zkcloudworker
 git clone https://github.com/zkcloudworker/simple-example
 ```